 Interactive Digital Mosaic Shown at Thousands of Events Worldwide as Over One Billion People Take Action to Protect the Environment

 WASHINGTON – Today is Earth Day, and over one billion people in approximately 192 countries are taking action to protect the environment.
-From London to Sao Paolo, Seoul to Babylon City, New Delhi to New York, Rome to Cairo, people everywhere are mobilizing their communities and helping depict The Face of Climate Change, the theme of Earth Day 2013.
+From London to Sao Paolo, Seoul to Babylon City.
+To New Delhi to New York, Rome to Cairo.
+For people everywhere are mobilizing their communities and helping depict The Face of Climate Change.
+I mean that’s the theme of Earth Day 2023.

 Earth Day Network, the organization that coordinates Earth Day around the world each year, is collecting images of people, animals and places affected by climate change, as well as images and stories from people doing their part in the fight against climate change.
-During the days surrounding Earth Day, an interactive digital display of all the images is being shown at thousands of events around the world as people continue to upload photos of their actions in real-time.
+During the days surrounding Earth Day, an interactive digital display of all the images.
+It is being shown at thousands of events around the world.
+Especially as people continue to upload photos of their actions in real-time.

-“This interactive mosaic is depicting the very real impact that climate change is having on people’s lives and uniting Earth Day events around the world into one call for climate action,” said Franklin Russell, director of Earth Day at Earth Day Network.
+“This interactive mosaic is depicting the very real impact that climate change is having on people’s lives.
+Moreover it’s uniting Earth Day events around the world.
+All into one call for climate action,” said Franklin Russell, director of Earth Day at Earth Day Network.
 “The stories we’ve collected so far have been inspiring.”

 As of press time, the campaign had photo-testimonials from 128 countries and 46 U.S. states.
 And they will continue to pour in as events unfold today and throughout the week.